 Eat It Up!

-The children use the glue to put condiments on thier "sandwich"!
+The children use the glue to put condiments on their "sandwich"!
 Yellow is mustard, red is ketchup, etc.

 They squeeze glue onto their bread papers.
 Cover with a piece of Saran Wrap!